 Accepting The Things That You Can't Control

 Getting all brow-furrow-y about something like this is akin to getting angry at the weather when hail trashes your roof.
-Losing it might feel like a valid response when you're fuming in the moment, but ultimately you're only going to feel more resentful later on when you realize you were being a total dick unnecessarily.
+Losing it might feel like a valid response when you're fuming like Rush Limbaugh at a Clinton rally, but ultimately you're only going to feel more resentful later on when you realize you were being a total dick unnecessarily.

 How Can I Apply This To My Daily Life And Practice?

-Yoga is a fairly perfect format to test this theory out.
+Yoga is a perfect format to put this theory to the test.
 Any yogi with a sense of humility will acknowledge that there are moments in your yoga practice when you just can't do it...regardless of what 'it' is.
 Maybe it's a pose or a series of movements, or even a class that is just too complex or difficult.
 It's easy to react in this situation with and attitude of "poor me" or just flat out getting angry.
 If you cannot step outside of your ego and examine this situation for what it is in the present moment, you have A LOT to learn as a yogi.

 If you look around a crowded yoga class it's not difficult to spot the person (or people) struggling with all their might to force their body into a position for which it is not prepared-- and then getting visibly angry when they can't do it.
 Don't be that guy; take a big breath and move on with your life.